tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: keep investigating is_valid => post_act() => run_mach() => cond_chk() [not printing]
 				- DONE: updated code in each condition class
 				- TBD: full game test
+				- TBD: create ValidCond that all cond (inc TrueCond) inherit from and use super() to call
+				- TBD: full game test
 				- TBD: clean up app_main() and post_act(), cond_check(), run_mach()
 			- TBD: update help menu to explain 'drop all / take all' (not from bkpk) & 'except'
 			- TBD: update help menu to explain command queue